Ultron: Other versions

 Carlos Pacheco sketching a six-armed version of Ultron.

 Age of Ultron

-An alternate universe variant of Ultron who successfully conquered Earth and killed most of its superheroes appears in Age of Ultron.
+An alternate universe version of Ultron who successfully conquered Earth and killed most of its superheroes appears in Age of Ultron.
 The heroes initially attempt to erase this Ultron from history completely by having Wolverine and the Invisible Woman go back in time and kill Hank Pym before he can even create Ultron, but when this plan results in a worse timeline, an older Wolverine goes back to warn his younger self, and instead Pym is convinced to add a secret back door in Ultron's programming that will allow him to shut Ultron down once he reaches a certain level of development.

 "Death of The Invisible Woman"

 The Fantastic Four storyline "Death of The Invisible Woman" features an advanced humanoid called Alex Ultron, a member of the futuristic Last Defenders.

 Deathlok-dominated future

-An alternate universe variant of Ultron who took control of the Deathloks and took the name Deathlok Prime appears in Savage Avengers.
+An alternate universe version of Ultron who took control of the Deathloks and took the name Deathlok Prime appears in Savage Avengers.